Hans Moser (handballer): Biography

-In 1964–1965, he won the EHF Champions League with Dinamo Bucharest.
+In 1964–1965, he won the European Cup with Dinamo Bucharest.

-In 1970, during the World Championship held in France, the French National Postal Service issued a stamp featuring Moser.
+During the 1970 World Championship held in France, the French National Postal Service issued a stamp featuring Moser.

 He played 224 games for the national team of Romania.
 He won eleven national championships (including three in field handball) with Dinamo Bucharest.

 In 1968 he was allowed by the Romanian authorities to go to West Germany for six months as a playing coach for TV Milbertshofen.
 After the contract expired, he decided to defect.
 His wife and son, Richard, were visiting him at the time, so they decided to defect, too.

 After he retired as an active player, he managed teams in Germany and Switzerland.

 In 1996 he set up a series of businesses in Romania.

 In 2004 he was investigated for forgery, use of forgery, and fraud.
 In 2008 he was sentenced by a court of law in Sighetu Marmației to one year and six months imprisonment, suspended for three and a half years.

 He has been married four times, his last wife being Cuban.
 He has at least three children.